The story behind the publication—and the journey that continues to shape it.

 A Note

-Second Life is a cultural space because people choose to make it one and I find that genuinely wonderful.
+Second Life is a cultural space because people continue to choose to make it one, and I find that genuinely wonderful.

 ~ Owl 🦉